Welcome to our May Tax Newsletter and Ramadan Kareem.

 Addressing the Tax Challenges of the Digitalised Economy was approved by the Inclusive Framework on 23 January 2019, and has the consensus of a broad cross-section of developed and developing economies.

 KPMG LLP (US) has released two videos which provide insight on key questions about the proposals described in the Public Consultation Document and which are being explored by the Inclusive Framework.

 The Ministry of Finance, in a letter dated 23 April 2019 to the Lower House, announced plans to revise and renew the policy for issuing tax rulings of an “international nature.”
 Under this revised policy, there would be stricter requirements for international tax rulings.
 The revised practice is effective 1 July 2019.

-The purpose of the revision would be to introduce more transparent ruling practice and enhance the quality of tax rulings for taxpayers with “real activities.”
-The proposed adjustments to the ruling practice would relate to the content, transparency and process for all international tax rulings.
+The purpose of the revision would be to introduce the more transparent ruling practice and enhance the quality of tax rulings for taxpayers with “real activities.”
+The proposed adjustments to the ruling practice would relate to the content, transparency, and process for all international tax rulings.